Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} We evaluate MBT under both in-distribution (ID) and out-of-distribution (OOD) settings to distinguish between simple dataset fitting and robust generalization.
-Across all experiments, models are trained exclusively on the HotpotQA training set.
-To evaluate OOD generalization, we utilize the validation sets of MuSiQue and 2WikiMultiHopQA, which present distinct reasoning structures and evidence compositions.
+\paragraph{Datasets} We evaluate MBT under both in-distribution (ID) and out-of-distribution (OOD) settings.
+We train only on the HotpotQA training set and evaluate on the validation sets of HotpotQA (ID), MuSiQue, and 2WikiMultiHopQA (OOD).
+The OOD sets have different reasoning structures and evidence compositions from HotpotQA.

-\paragraph{Baselines} We compare MBT against a comprehensive set of baselines: \textbf{(1) Base Model (Base)}, the vanilla Qwen3 model; \textbf{(2) Metacognitive Prompting (Prompt)}, which utilizes a system prompt to induce metacognitive behaviors without parameter updates; \textbf{(3) Rejection Sampling (RS)}, a standard self-distillation approach fine-tuned on correct traces from HotpotQA; \textbf{(4) Standard GRPO (GRPO)}, which directly optimizes the base model using the same reward as MBT; and \textbf{(5) Efficiency-oriented Methods} including TokenSkip~\cite{xia-etal-2025-tokenskip} and LIMOPro~\cite{xiao2025limopro}, re-implemented specifically for the MHQA context, strictly adhering to the design details provided in their respective original publications.
-Detailed configurations for all baselines are provided in the Appendix~\ref{sec:secC}.
+\paragraph{Baselines} We compare MBT against the following baselines. \textbf{Base} is vanilla Qwen3. \textbf{Prompt} elicits metacognitive behavior through a system prompt without parameter updates. \textbf{RS} is rejection-sampled self-distillation on correct HotpotQA traces. \textbf{GRPO} is direct GRPO with the same F1 outcome reward as MBT. \textbf{TokenSkip}~\cite{xia-etal-2025-tokenskip} and \textbf{LIMOPro}~\cite{xiao2025limopro} are efficiency-oriented baselines re-implemented for MHQA following the original publications.
+Implementation details are in Appendix~\ref{app:experimental_details}.
+Decoding and training configurations are matched within each scale across methods.

-\paragraph{Implementation Details} Experiments are conducted across the Qwen3 family~\cite{yang2025qwen3}.
-To ensure a strictly fair comparison, all methods within each scale share identical training configurations (including learning rate, batch size, and epochs) and sampling parameters.
-For inference, we use a sampling temperature of 0.6 and top-p of 0.95, mirroring the setup used in DeepSeek-R1 evaluation.
-For the teacher model, we employ gpt-oss-120b with the reasoning effort set to high.
-To facilitate reproducibility, we have publicly released our code and dataset, including metacognitively grounded training samples at \url{https://github.com/12kimih/metacognitive-behavioral-tuning}